 git clones the URL into that folder.

 Awesome.
-Now what can make it even more amazing is if I could instantly open that newly cloned repo without even going to the terminal.
+Now what can make it even more amazing is if I could instantly open that newly cloned repo in my favorite editor.

 /Downloads .
 I modified it to watch other folders too like the folder where I clone things to inside